juanfran/mattermost-random-user/README.md

 ## Usage

-In any channel you can use the following command.
+In any channel you can use the following commands.

 - `/random-user` - one random user
 - `/random-user user-here` - one random online user